oscar-bender-stone/honors-thesis/source/information_graphs.typ

   $phi tack_cal(R) psi <=> G_cal(S)(phi) tack_cal(R)_U G_cal(S)(psi)$.
 ]

+Our motivation for defining universal systes is a property called *reflection*, similar to the one outlined in @twenty_years_rewriting_logic.
+That is, universal systems _themselves_ can be studied in the context of a single universal system.
+This enables meta-theoretic reasoning.

 #theorem[
   Every universal formal system induces a framework $FF'$, with formal systems
   $("Image"(G_cal(S)), cal(R)_U inter "Image"(G_cal(S))^2)$.
 Conversely, every